 - Played for laughs in the Adventure Time episode "Another Way," when Finn meets at a crossroads where he must chose between going down a path that will make his hair fall out or a path that will make him smelly forever.
 He ops for a third option: going straight through the middle of the two paths, which happens to be covered in thorny bushes.

-- In Avatar: The Last Airbender , at the end of season 2, Iroh tells Zuko he needs to choose whether to side with either the Avatar or Azula.
+- At the end of season 2, Iroh tells Zuko he needs to choose whether to side with either the Avatar or Azula.
 The episode is even called "The Crossroads of Destiny."
 He chooses Azula, but it turns out he can change his mind.

 - In the previous episode, Aang is being counseled into opening his chakras, which will allow him to enter the Avatar State at will, and remain in control while he does so — which has been one of his objectives for the entire season, after he unintentionally obliterated an entire enemy fleet while in the Avatar State in the previous season finale.
 All is going well, with Aang facing and overcoming various manifestations of his inner turmoil, until the final chakra, when it transpires that he will have to choose between his "worldly attachments" (read: love) and the "pure cosmic energy" that will allow him to master the Avatar State.
 He's on the verge of deciding when he has a premonition that his Love Interest Katara has just been captured and imprisoned.
 Before he can take off after her, his guru warns him that if he leaves now, he might not be able to use the Avatar State at all.
 He chooses to go anyway.